 Health is also influenceable within reason.
 And managing the financial risks is as important as anything we can do to reduce our personal risks.
 It’s important to understand what your health insurance plans will cover and what they won’t.
 And it’s often important to address these gaps.

 Whether it’s in the form of a Medicare supplement or other health insurance — possibly long-term care or other asset-protection strategies — managing the financial risks of catastrophic health events is vital.

 Final Steps to Lessen the Fear of Running Out of Money in Retirement

 Once you’ve controlled the controllable and managed the influence-able, it’s time to sit back.
 Life is going to have variables.
 Things will happen that you didn’t expect or anticipate.
-Hopefully you kept some flexibility in your planning to deal with surprises.
+Hopefully, you kept some flexibility in your planning to deal with surprises.

 But at some point, it’s okay to acknowledge you’ve done your best, and that’s good enough.
 You can’t eliminate risk.
-You can’t eliminate uncertainty.
+You can’t eliminate the uncertainty.
 But if you’ve done your best, you don’t need to lose any sleep over it, either.
 Your best is the best you can do.
 Now you just need to relax, monitor, and adjust as necessary.